BlueBrain/nexus/docs/src/main/paradox/docs/utilities/nexus-python-cli.md

 ### Ingest CSV files

-To illustrate how to load CSV files we will work with the small version of the [MovieLens dataset](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) containing a set of movies (movies.csv) along with their ratings (ratings.csv) and tags (tags.csv) made by users.
+To illustrate how to load CSV files we will work with the small version of the @link:[MovieLens dataset](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip){ open=new }
+containing a set of movies (movies.csv) along with their ratings (ratings.csv) and tags (tags.csv) made by users.
 An overview of this dataset can be found [here](../dataset/index.html).

 #### Download the dataset

-The [MovieLens dataset](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) can be downloaded either directly on a browser or using a curl command as shown below.
+The @link:[MovieLens dataset](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip){ open=new } can be downloaded either directly on a browser or using a curl command as shown below.

 The following command download, unzip the dataset in the folder ~/ml-latest-small and list the files.
 The downloaded MovieLens dataset is made of four csv files as shown in the output tab.